Kujt/Movie-App/README.md

 # Movie-App
 Movie app Created with vanilla JavaScript

-I created an web app that will fetch the movies from https://www.themoviedb.org/ api and it will show in cards
+I created a web app that will fetch the movies from https://www.themoviedb.org/ API and it will show in the cards
 Implemented:

 -Search functionality

 -Pagination